Up to 135,000 points, 1st year free & airport lounge access with the improved TD First Class Travel Visa Infinite Card! Click here to learn more

 • Couples or families who fly with WestJet as least once per year to make use of the savings the companion voucher can provide

-• Frequent WestJet travellers who earn quite a few WestJet dollars and want to contribute more to that balance by earning dollars with the card
+• Frequent WestJet travellers who earn quite a few WestJet points and want to contribute more to that balance by earning points with the card

 Conclusion

 Should you get this card?
 As is always the case it depends on your travel habits!
 If you travel on WestJet then in most cases the card will make sense but not always.
-If you are a solo traveller who rarely checks bags and who only flies WestJet once or twice per year you are better off getting a credit card that offers a higher return like MBNA Rewards World Elite Mastercard as you'll get a better return on your purchases that you can still redeem on WestJet flights.
+If you are a solo traveller who rarely checks bags and who only flies WestJet once or twice per year you are most likelty better off getting a credit card that offers a flexible redemption options with higher earn rates as you'll get a better return on your purchases that you can still redeem on WestJet flights.
 Being a solo traveller you won't make use of the companion voucher but you can convert them to lounge vouchers.

 Overall this card makes great sense for a lot of Canadians who foresee themselves travelling on WestJet with a companion at least once per year or a few times per year individually.
-The benefits the card comes with are really second to none as no other card has a companion voucher offer like this and very few have a checked bag benefit.
-When you get this card it isn't so much the WestJet dollars you earn on your everyday spending even though they will add up, it is about those two huge benefits it comes with.
+The benefits the card comes with are really second to none as no other card has a companion voucher offer like this and only several others have a checked bag benefit.
+When you get this card you'll do ok with WestJet points earning on your everyday spending but the card is really it is about the two huge benefits it comes with.

 Latest card details: